-Article 39 Requirements for Digital Services Coordinators
+Requirements for Digital Services Coordinators

-- 1. Member States shall ensure that their Digital Services Coordinators perform their tasks under this Regulation in an impartial, independent, transparent and timely manner.
-Member States shall ensure that their Digital Services Coordinators have adequate all necessary technical, financial and human resources, including skills and competence building, as well as infrastructure to carry out their tasks.
-Such resources may include access to training and regular exchanges with service providers to understand the specificities of their business model. - 2.
+- 1. Member States shall ensure that their Digital Services Coordinators perform their tasks under this Regulation in an impartial, transparent and timely manner.
+Member States shall ensure that their Digital Services Coordinators have adequate technical, financial and human resources to carry out their tasks. - 2.
 When carrying out their tasks and exercising their powers in accordance with this Regulation, the Digital Services Coordinators shall act with complete independence.
-They shall remain free from any external influence, whether direct or indirect, and shall neither seek nor not take instructions from any other public authority or any private party.
+They shall remain free from any external influence, whether direct or indirect, and shall neither seek nor take instructions from any other public authority or any private party. - 3.
+Paragraph 2 is without prejudice to the tasks of Digital Services Coordinators within the system of supervision and enforcement provided for in this Regulation and the cooperation with other competent authorities in accordance with Article 38(2).
+Paragraph 2 shall not prevent supervision of the authorities concerned in accordance with national constitutional law.